richardwaters9049/YouTube_Extension/README.md

   - `popup/` — the popup UI shown when you click the extension icon
   - `icons/` — toolbar/extension icons referenced by the manifest
 - `frontend/`
-  - A Next.js app (static export) that can be used to prototype a popup UI.
+  - A Next.js app (static export) that can be used to prototype a pop-up UI.
   - This repo currently loads the popup from `extension/popup/` (not directly from `frontend/`).

 ## Developing / customizing